-There are a number of different options if you want an easier and faster way to cut your bagels.
+One way is to carefully cut it open using a bread knife.
+The other preferred option is to use use a bagel cutter.
+There are a number of different model designs if you want a safer and faster way to cut your bagels.
 Most of these products cost in the $5 to $20 range.
-In this article are going to have a look at three different products from the lower end to the higher end of this pricing bracket to see if any of them will do an acceptable job.
+In this article are going to have a look at three different products from the lower end to the higher end of the pricing bracket to see if any of them will do an acceptable job.
 All three of these products are different designs, and some of these products have a few cheaper cloned competitors.
 If you do decide to buy one of the cheaper knockoffs, then make sure you read a few reviews to make sure they are as good as the original product.

 Now let’s have a look at some of the different options you have.